Virtual environment configuration requirements

 If the request fails the IAM or bucket policy check, access verification is performed based on an object's ACL.

-In the IAM service, a bucket inherits the same access rights as those of the folder and cloud where it's located.
+In IAM, a bucket inherits the same access permissions as those of the folder and cloud where it is located.
 For more information, see Inheritance of bucket access permissions by Yandex Cloud public groups.
 Therefore, we recommend that you only assign the minimum required roles to certain buckets or objects in Object Storage.

-Bucket policies are used for additional data protection, for example, to restrict access to a bucket by IP, grant granular rights to objects, and so on.
+Bucket policies are used for additional data protection, for example, to restrict access to a bucket by IP, issue granular permissions to objects, and so on.

 With ACLs, you can grant access to an object bypassing IAM verification and bucket policies.
 We recommend setting strict ACLs for buckets.